newrelic/newrelic-fluentd-output/DEVELOPER.md

 * Restart Fluentd
 * Cause a change that you've configured Fluentd to pick up (for instance, append to a file you're having it monitor)
 * Look in `https://wanda-ui.staging-service.newrelic.com/launcher/logger.log-launcher` for your log message

-# Changes and merging branches

-If you are making any changes to the plugin there are a few steps to follow to ensure we are testing correctly:
-* Make sure that you are working from the internal Github repo so that PRs go through the build process
-* When your build process passes, then add changes to the public repo

 # Deploying to Gemfury